>

 3.

 I am quite sure you do!
 However, how realistic do you think it is?
-Is it helpful to keep on with this thinking when you really know how unlikely it is to happen?
+From a practical perspective, wishing something away is impractical, even counter-productive.

-Why?
 When we have a sense of being “against”, or “fighting” or “battling” etc. we trigger neurotransmitter (brain chemicals) production that prepares us for “fight” (part of the “fight, flight, freeze” state).
-This produces a sharp increase in “arousal” (Sympathetic Nervous System activity) and where tinnitus is already a problem, tinnitus loudness perception is simultaneously increased as are symptoms of anxiety (about and beyond tinnitus)
+This produces a sharp increase in “arousal” (Sympathetic Nervous System activity) and where tinnitus is already a problem, tinnitus loudness perception is simultaneously increased.

 Search for the meaning of this.
 A couple of definitions of "frustrated" from Oxford Dictionaries might help: